 Policies Policies IMC has a few policies to help support our community.
+Ethical Agreement for Teachers You can read and download IMC’s Code of Ethics for Teachers here.
 Ethics and Reconciliation Council The Ethics and Reconciliation Council (EAR Council) assists in resolving conflicts that may arise within the IMC community.
-A document describing Council operations and our Teachers’ Code of Ethics may be viewed here.
+You can read about the EAR Council and how we handle grievances here.
+You can contact the EAR Council at IMCEarCouncil@insightmeditationcenter.org.
 Copyright (Terms and Conditions of Use) We follow the long tradition of offering Dharma teachings freely to all.
 You may copy or distribute any material on this website, provided it is done free of charge, and this notice is included with all copies: This material is licensed under the Creative Commons License.
 You may make and/or distribute copies, provided that you do so freely without cost, follow the guidelines of the license, and this notice is included with all copies.
 Green Policy When available and feasible, we will use cleaning and personal products, office supplies, paper products and building materials that are: non-toxic chlorine-free formaldehyde-free dye and scent-free recycled (high post-consumer content) recyclable biodegradable not tested on animals support sustainability and health We would like to ask sangha members to support our efforts by not donating products to IMC that do not abide by these guidelines and by not wearing scented products at IMC.
 Dog Policy IMC is to be thought of as other buildings that people frequently go to (stores, offices, banks, etc): As a “default,” dogs are not allowed inside.
 Of course, service dogs are always welcome at IMC.
 As some people have difficulty negotiating the steps when a dog is present, we ask that people not leave unattended dogs near the front entrance.
 During “non-public” times – when official activities are not scheduled and if it is necessary for a volunteer to come to IMC with their dog – non-service dogs may be brought into IMC under the following conditions: They are kept close to their owners at all times They are not taken into the meditation hall or conference room They are removed if someone with an allergy or discomfort with the dog requests this Policy for Literature Table (Non-IMC Materials) The Literature Table for non-IMC events is to the left of the Mahapajapati statue in the Community Hall inside the front door.
 This area is monitored by an IMC volunteer who has discretion as to the content and arrangement of the material.
 We ask that everyone who displays literature in this area to keep in mind the following underlying guidelines: Our intention is for IMC to be a refuge and a place of peace.
 Therefore, all material, especially political or otherwise opinioned material, requires thoughtfulness regarding whether it is appropriate to be displayed at IMC.
 Part of being a peaceful place is to be visually spacious and free of clutter.
 Toward this end, we do not post things on the walls, or on the upper counter with the statue of Mahapajapati and we keep the flat literature neatly arranged.
 How to display All flyers must be brought by hand, not mailed to us.
 (A few particular exceptions are made for more distant Bay Area sanghas such as Spirit Rock).
 All flyers for one-time events should be dated in the upper right corner and will be left out for one month.
 The volunteer responsible for flyers can add the date by hand if one is not included.
 What is acceptable Announcements should be related to Buddhism or meditation and for events that are local (except for retreats).
 One-time, donation-based events are allowed from sangha members (such as retreats, workshops, study-groups, etc.).
 Ongoing announcements are allowed from other local and recognized sanghas (e.g., San Jose Insight, Insight Meditation South Bay, Insight Santa Cruz, Coastside Vipassana).
 What is NOT acceptable No commercial advertising of any kind, such as yoga classes with a fee, psychological services for a fee, business events, etc. No politically divisive, aggressive, or hostile material.
 We want IMC to be a refuge and a place of peace.
 Therefore, political material requires thoughtfulness and sensitivity.
 Some of the material displayed in the past falls under Engaged Buddhism and may be appropriate, but some has been divisive.
 Please display flyers with respect for the many differing opinions within our community.